-- if driving we pack our own road trip snacks from home which are purchased for much less that gas station pricing
+- if driving we pack our own road trip snacks from home which are purchased for much less than gas station pricing

-- if staying at a hotel we can save by choosing a location that offer complimentary breakfast
+- if staying at a hotel we can save by choosing a location that offers complimentary breakfast

 - when staying at a vacation rental or in a room with a kitchen we can pack our own lunches for the day, or make dinner in the room

 Activities and attractions can be another spot that sucks back a lot of vacation cash.
 Before you leave, look into whether your chosen attractions or activities are offering any sort of special offers or deals you can take part in.

 One year we stopped in a local grocery store to purchase four cans of vegetables to donate in order to get 50% off our admission tickets to a theme park.
 If I wouldn’t have looked online before traveling, I probably wouldn’t have known about the promotion.

 Sometimes local businesses (like fast food shops and grocery stores) have specially priced tickets for their local attractions.
 You can always call the attraction, or contact the local visitor’s center to ask about any special rates or offers.